 - No history of hypertension, artherosclerosis or metabolic disease

 - No use of lipid-lowering medication or dietary supplements

 - Willingness to maintain weight and adhere to usual exercise patterns throughout the study.

 - Known allergy to nuts or chocolate

-- Smoking, alcohol intake greater than two ounces per day, and body mass index more than 34kg/m2.
+- Smoking, alcohol intake greater than two ounces per day, and BMI more than 34kg/m2.